Honest comparison · updated May 2026

 • Vault-native output.
 Spoken thoughts land as Markdown notes in your Obsidian / Logseq / Foam / plain-folder vault.
 Not just text at the cursor.

-• Friday review surface.
+• Inbox review surface.
 A dedicated keyboard-driven review for your #inbox notes.
 Discard, keep, promote, archive in five minutes.

-• Lifetime tier. $99 one-time (first 50 at $49) gets you everything forever.
+• Lifetime tier. $99 one-time gets you everything forever.
 Not a model SuperWhisper offers.

 • Free starter vault.
 Voice-first Obsidian vault with templates and tag taxonomy, free whether or not you ever install ThoughtMic.